adrn/gala/docs/tutorials/exp.rst

 ..
 FUTURE: since the tutorials run on GH Actions, we could probably actually run EXP here

-Then, setting up an `~gala.potential.EXPPotential` object is as easy as specifying the unit system and the potential object:
+Then, setting up an `~gala.potential.EXPPotential` object is as easy as specifying the unit system and EXP files:

 .. code-block:: python